DebtShield

 Nebraska Utility Debt Laws

-Everything you need to know about utility debt in Nebraska: the statute of limitations is 5 years, garnishment is capped at 25% of disposable earnings or 15% of disposable (head of household), and 2 state-specific protections apply to your case.
+Everything you need to know about utility debt in Nebraska: SOL is 5 years, garnishment capped at 25% of disposable earnings or 15% of disposable (head of household), and 2 state-specific protections apply.

 5 years